hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/collection.md

 # The `<collection>` Tag

-This tags can be used inside a Structured Select (`<select>` tag) and specifies the inclusion of a joined collection table or view in the query.
+This tag can be used inside a Structured Select (`<select>` tag) and specifies the inclusion of a joined collection table or view in the query.

 A collection represents a joined table or view that can produce zero, one, or more related elements.
 As such,